 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Best Music Festival Cruise: See Norwegian Pearl Rates "Offers music festivals at sea — a great way to meet like-minded adults."
+- Best Music Festival Cruise: Norwegian Pearl – See Rates at Expedia "Offers music festivals at sea — a great way to meet like-minded adults."

-Best Cruise Experience: See Holland America Rates "Offers a musically-themed cruise voyage that appeals to an older demographic."
+- Best Cruise Experience: Holland America – See Rates at Expedia "Offers a musically-themed cruise voyage that appeals to an older demographic."

-Best Holiday Cruise: See Azamara Club Cruises Rates "Spends New Year’s Eve at Copacabana Beach in Brazil."
+- Best Holiday Cruise: Azamara Club Cruises – See Rates at Expedia "Spends New Year’s Eve at Copacabana Beach in Brazil."